bahorn/skp/README.md

   patching with `--no-uefi` and `--no-bios` respectively.
 * `EXTRA_STAGE2_DEFINE` can be used to unset the DIRECT_PATCHING feature.

-(You can also set these by an a per command basis, see the Justfile for internla names, then set those before the command you are trying to run!)
+(You can also set these by an a per command basis, see the Justfile for internal names, then set those before the command you are trying to run!)

 With those, you can run `just patch-kernel` and the patched kernel will be created.
-There is also support for two positional arguments to change the source kernel and payload.
+There is also support for two positional arguments to change the source kernel and payload instead of via the envvars.

-You can then `just run-ovmf`, `just run-bios` or `just run-grub-uefi` to test it out.
+You can then the following to test it out:
+* `just run-ovmf`
+* `just run-bios`
+* `just run-grub-uefi`
+* `just run-grub-bios`

 The default configuration requires one of the following to start the VM:
 * attaching gdb with `gdb -ex "target remote localhost:1234"`
 * connecting to `localhost:55555` with netcat to start the virtual machine.